 Ref.
-Question Policy Principles

-K5 Do final exits open in the direction of escape where necessary?

-Answer Finding/Observation

-N/A Not considered necessary where less than 60 occupants will be present at any one time.
+Question Policy Principles K5 Do final exits open in the direction of escape where necessary?
+Answer Finding/Observation N/A Not considered necessary where less than 60 occupants will be present at any one time.

 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answe er Finding/Observation
+Answe r Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answe er Finding/Observation
+Answe r Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answer Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answe er Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answe er Finding/Observation
+Answe r Finding/Observation

 Yes At ground floor level in the stairway, there are two unrestricted directions of escape available.

 Ref.
-Question Policy Principles K11 Are the stairs and/or lobbies provided with adequate ventilation?
+Question Policy Principles

+K11 Are the stairs and/or lobbies provided with adequate ventilation?
 (If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.

+Answer Finding/Observation

-Answe r Finding/Observation Yes There are manually openable windows at first floor level that can be used to control smoke levels.
+Yes There are manually openable windows at first floor level that can be used to control smoke levels.
 The assessor considers that the current arrangements are reasonable.

+Images ;

 Ref.
 Question Policy Principles

 K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?

 Answe r Finding/Observation n

-Yes There is plastic conduit present within the common areas, the majority of which is secured using steel fixings, however there is also plastic 'square' conduit where the fixing method could not be determined without using invasive surveying techniques. however there is thod could not
+Yes majority of which is salso plastic 'square' duit present within the c secured using steel fixin conduit where the fixing out using invasive surve ngs, however, there is g method could not

-Action/Recommendation 1 Priority Due Date
+Action/Recommendation I Priority Due Date

-Action/Neconimendation Filority Due Date The 18th edition of BS 7671 includes a new regulation to ensure that escape Low 19/Jan/2024 routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
+Action/Recommendation Priority Due Date The 18th edition of BS 7671 includes a new regulation to ensure that escape routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
 Following the fatalities of two firefighters in 2010 and a recommendation in the subsequent coroner's report, BS 7671 now requires that wiring systems should not be liable to premature collapse.
 This includes all cables inside plastic conduit in a building escape routes.
 Further investigation of the method of supporting the cabling within the plastic conduit is required to confirm that the supports used to hold the cable in place are not easily deformable (e.g. plastic).
+Low 19/Jan/2024